sebluy/gps-tracker-mobile-react-native/README.md

 Todo
 --------------------

-Units (distance miles, speed mph)
-Get back button working
 Only ask to upload valid path
-Save tracking paths
+Save tracking paths for later
+Add enable location if no location.

 Add tests (mock side effects for now) start testing side effects Have handlers return a list of effects instead of performing them Use waypoint path with tracking
 Add bluetooth
-"Polish" figwheel-bridge
+Find a way to test views without having to restart on figwheel load "Polish" figwheel-bridge
 Upload old version (sigsub) of gps-tracker to heroku Find better way to filter gps position updates (core.async?, rx?)